K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	    max_connections: 10

 ### <a name="41"/>5.
 Deploy Guide
-BOSH deploy CLI 로 Software를 배포 하기 위해서 선행조건으로 deployment manifest yml 에서 사용할 stemcell 과release가 먼저 upload 되어 있어야 하고 deployment manifest yml 파일이 작성 되어 있어야 한다. stemcell 과 release 가 upload 되어 있는지 확인한다. 확인하는 BOSH CLI 는 각각 ‘bosh stemcells’, ‘bosh releases’ 이다.
+To deploy software through the BOSH deployment CLI, the system cell and release to be used in deployment manifestyml must be uploaded first, and the deployment manifestyml file must be written.
+Check if the stemcell and release is uploaded properly.
+The BOSH CLI to check is ‘bosh stemcells’ and ‘bosh releases’.
-Software(서비스팩 software)를 배포하는 bosh deploy CLI 명령어를 제공한다.
+Provides the bosh deploy CLI command which deploys Software(servicepack software).

-아래의 단계로 배포를 진행한다.
+Proceed to deployment with the procedures below.

-1. Deploy 할 deployment manifest 파일을 BOSH 에 지정한다.(bosh deployment CLI)
+1. Save the deployment manifest file to deploy at the BOSH.(bosh deployment CLI)
 >![openpaas-servicepack-46]

-2. Software 를 배포한다. (bosh deploy CLI)
+2. Deploy Software. (bosh deploy CLI)
 >![openpaas-servicepack-47]

-3. 배포된 Software 를 확인한다. (bosh vms)
+3. Check the deployed software. (bosh vms)
 >![openpaas-servicepack-48]

  [openpaas-servicepack-01]:./images/openpaas-servicepack/openpaas-servicepack-01.PNG